anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```
-You have two options to access the development UI:
+You have two options to access the web development UI:

-Open via Terminal
+1. Open via Terminal
-Ctrl + Click or Cmd + Click on the link (e.g., http://localhost:8000) as shown in the terminal.
+- Ctrl + Click or Cmd + Click on the link (e.g., http://localhost:8000) as shown in the terminal.
-Open via Web Preview
+2. Open via Web Preview
-Click the Web Preview button,
+- Click the Web Preview button,
-Select Change Port.
+- Select Change Port.
-Enter the port number (e.g., 8000)
+- Enter the port number (e.g., 8000)
-Click Change and Preview
+- Click Change and Preview

-You'll then see the chat application-like UI appear in your browser.
-Go ahead and chat with your virtual grandma through this interface!

-You'll notice that Markdown formatting now displays correctly, and this UI also lets you debug and investigate each messaging event, the agent's state, user requests, and much more.
-Happy chatting!
+Test it: Type "Hello" or ask for a story.
+Notice how the response is factual and perhaps a bit "direct."
+This is the result of our basic instruction.

 ---

 ## 7. Upgrade with Power Prompting
-now you have seen the basic agent, we now move to the power prompting part.
-Power prompting is basically giving more details in the instructions of your agent, that way it will behave more accurately, and give response according to what we have planned.

-remember to control + c in the cloudshell to stop the agent first and close the tab.

-now let's edit agent.py into this:
+Now, let's apply Power Prompting.
+This involves giving the agent a specific Role, Context, Task, Structure, and Tone.

+1. Stop the running agent (Press Ctrl + C in the terminal).
+2. Open agent.py again.
+3. Replace the code with the Power Agent version below:
 ```python
 from google.adk.agents.llm_agent import Agent